 The British had been exporting Portuguese wine since at least the 17th century, when the light reds from Minho (the area now best known for Vinho Verde) made up some of the shortfall in French wines caused first by trade wars then – with Napoleon – by real ones.
 Eventually, they realised that there was more profit in the rich reds to be found further up the Douro, but this wasn’t what you’d call a straightforward exchange.

 Back then, the road route was precipitous (it still is) and the un-dammed river wild and dangerous.
-By the time you’d negotiated those jutting granite outcrops and life-threatening rapids, the barrels of wine on your ship that were left half-full so they’d float if they went overboard, you needed more than a light red: you required fortification.
+By the time you’d negotiated those jutting granite outcrops and life-threatening rapids, the barrels of wine on your ship left half-full so they’d float if they went overboard, you needed more than a light red: you required fortification.
 Which is, of course, what port became famous for.

 The Factory House is still an exclusive club of British-owned port shippers and has retained its 18th-century feel, from the display cases of porcelain dinner sets to the twin dining rooms which allow the post-prandial vintage port to be tasted (blind, of course) with the same configuration of guests but away from the debris of dinner.